 The goal of the game is to get rid of all your cards.
 The last person left with any cards is the Idiot and must wear a funny hat.
+When you play another round and have a new Idiot it’s their turn to wear the hat (handed over with as much pomp and silliness as seems appropriate).

 You will need one deck of cards for every 2-3 players.
 (We used 3 decks for 7 players and the games ran a bit long, but not bad.
 You will need to experiment a bit to find a balance you like.)